 2.2.
 The traffic light periodically provides its phase schedule when to be red, yellow or green.

 2.3.
-Additional information server provides further useful data as requested by the central server.
+Additional information server provides further useful data as requested by the local RSU station or central server.
 Information such as slippery zone, high accident frequency location, or sharp curve could be examples.

 2.4.
-Remote vehicles can also provide more information to the server in case accident or something dangerous happens.
+Remote vehicles can also provide more information to the server in case an accident or something dangerous happens.
 This can be done automatically as programmed or manually by drivers.
-Note that the server does not subscribe remote vehicles since it’s impossible to predict which vehicles may have necessary information.
-So remote vehicles should initiate to communicate with the server.
+Note that the local RSU station or central server does not communicate with remote vehicles since it’s impossible to predict which vehicles may have necessary information.
+So remote vehicles should initiate communication with the local RSU station or central server only when necessary, typically when they reach the vicinity of the traffic light.

-When the target vehicle has reached a specific area (It could be 300m in front of the traffic light) ahead of the traffic light, the central server starts calculating the optimal speed for the target vehicle to pass through the traffic light with no stop based on the collected information.
-If any additional information indicates there could be safety risk, the server should consider them as well for the calculation.
+When the target vehicle has reached a specific area (It could be 300m in front of the traffic light) ahead of the traffic light, the local RSU station or central server starts calculating the optimal speed for the target vehicle to pass through the traffic light with no stop based on the collected information.
+If any additional information indicates there could be safety risk, the local RSU station or central server should consider them as well for the calculation.

-The final outcome from the server is delivered to the target vehicle and shown to the driver who can follow the speed recommendation.
+The final outcome from the local RSU station or central server is delivered to the target vehicle and shown to the driver who can follow the speed recommendation.